-The Sub-Fund promotes environmental and social characteristics through the exclusion of companies based on the following criteria: Persistent norms violations, controversial weapons and climate laggards.
-To promote good governance at investee companies, voting rights are exercised at general meetings and companies that persistently fail to remedy violations of international norms and are unresponsive to engagement are excluded from the investment universe.
+In addition to this, to promote good governance at the investee companies, voting rights are exercised at general meetings and companies that persistently fail to remedy violations of international norms and are unresponsive to engagement are excluded from the investment universe.
 ESG information is integrated in both qualitative and quantitative ways throughout the entire investment process, from screening and analyzing potential new investments, to calculating fair values, to making investment decisions, and building, monitoring and reporting on portfolios.